DrK-Lo/EvolutionWorkshop/_cworkshop/week3.md

 2) Type `library(swirl, lib.loc="~/R/x86_64-pc-linux-gnu-library/3.6")`.
 3) Type `swirl()`.
 4) Follow the on-screen instructions.
 When swirl() asks you to install a course, enter `1` to install "R Programming".
 5) Enter `1` again to choose the "R Programming" course.
 6) Enter `1` to choose Lesson 1: Basic Building Blocks.

 When you reach the end of the lesson:
 1) Enter `1` again to return to the "R Programming" course.
 2) Enter `3` to choose Lesson 3: Sequences of Numbers.

-To complete the challenge after finishing Lesson 3, press Esc to exit swirl().
+To complete the challenge after finishing Lesson 3, enter `0` to exit swirl().

 ### R Challenge #1